-By: William C. Head, Atlanta Homicide Lawyer for Misdemeanor or Felony Vehicle Homicide Cases
+By: Cory Yager, Georgia Vehicular Homicide Attorney for Misdemeanor or Felony Vehicle Homicide Cases

 This article discusses how a criminal defense lawyer can have a favorable impact by having an early involvement in some serious cases.
 Depending on the jurisdiction and facts, criminal lawyers near me may be able to convince a prosecutor to accuse the case as a misdemeanor vehicle homicide, and not a felony.
 This step (when made early in the process) is undertaken to try to control the maximum vehicular homicide GA sentence.